Vicorhe/gatsbyBlog/content/posts/2018-10-12--time-to-move-one/index.md

 ---
 title: Time to Move On
-subTitle: Too Much Time Spent Distracted
+subTitle: It's a Mindset Issue
 cover: avatar.jpg
 ---

-I originally intended to build a swiss army knife for activity tracking, journaling, blogging, and online pressence.
+I originally intended this site to be a swiss army knife for activity tracking, journaling, blogging, and establishing an online pressence.

-Then I realized I would need to Learn Gatsby, GraphQL, React, ... and maybe after a full weeks' work, I'll come up with a shoddy prototype only to abort the project for another 7 weeks.
+Then I realized I would need to learn Gatsby, GraphQL, React, ... and maybe after a full weeks' work, I'll come up with a shoddy prototype only to abort the project for another 7 weeks.

 **No thank you.**

-Instead, I went with a habbit training app, a daily journal app, and a workout tracker, and this blog.
+Instead, I settled for a habbit training app, a daily journal app, and a workout tracker app, and this blog.

-**I've struggled with the urge to implement everything from scratch in the past.**
+**In the past, I've always struggled with the urge to implement everything from scratch.**

-Perhaps, it would vaidate me as true software engineer.
+I would think, perhaps, it would vaidate me as true software engineer.

-But, I wasn't solving interesting problems.
+And yet, I wouldn't be solving any interesting problems.

-Why reinvent the wheel when it is being automated to near perfection aleady.

-I rather move on to the juicy stuff.